Saif Hassan: International career

 In February 2021, he was selected in the Bangladesh Emerging squad for their home series against the Ireland Wolves.
 He was one of the leading run-scorers in the unofficial ODI series, with 190 runs in 5 matches, which included a ton.
 In April 2021, he was named in Bangladesh's preliminary Test squad for their series against Sri Lanka.

 In November 2021, he was named in Bangladesh's Twenty20 International (T20I) squad for their series against Pakistan.
 He made his T20I debut on 19 November 2021, for Bangladesh against Pakistan.

 He was named captain for Asian Games 2023 squad.
 On 4 October 2023, he made his captaincy debut against Malaysia.

 On 22 August 2025, he was named in the Bangladesh Squad for Asia Cup 2025 & T20I Series Against the Netherlands.
+His selection for the tournament came during a period of squad restructuring, with team management opting for a younger batting order and excluding senior all-rounder Mehidy Hasan Miraz as part of their Asia Cup strategy.
+The changes were part of Bangladesh's effort to rebuild a more agile limited-overs lineup ahead of future ICC events.

 In 2025 Asia Cup, Saif was the leading run scorer for Bangladesh, scoring 178 runs in 4 innings with an average of 44.50 and at the strike rate of 128.05 including 2 fifties.

-On 23 October 2025, Hassan scored 80 runs off 72 balls — his maiden One Day International (ODI) fifty — during Bangladesh’s 179-run victory over the West Indies in the third ODI at Dhaka.
+On 23 October 2025, Hassan scored 80 runs off 72 balls — his maiden One Day International (ODI) fifty — during Bangladesh's 179-run victory over the West Indies in the third ODI at Dhaka.
+His innings provided Bangladesh with a strong start during the powerplay, allowing the middle order to integrate and post a dominant total.
+The victory also ended Bangladesh's run of four consecutive ODI series defeats, with Hassan's innings highlighted by authoritative strokeplay against both pace and spin.
+Analysts noted that his controlled shot selection throughout the innings reflected the technical progress he had made over the previous two seasons.